Standard-essential patents and FRAND licensing in Europe

 FRAND calculations of the court

 The decision from The Hague discusses in detail the value of the patent portfolio offered and gives important indications for how FRAND royalties are to be determined.
 The court used as its starting point the percentage share of these patents in the SEPs declared to be relevant to the corresponding standard.
-Here, however, it considered only those patents that refer to mobile phones.
-On the other hand, any additional weighting of the patents using so-called ‘forward citations’ and the number of independent claims was rejected.
+However, it considered only those patents that relate to mobile phones.

-The court also disregarded the objection that only the smallest sellable unit is to be used as the basis for calculating royalties (possibly the chipset).
-In this regard, the court recognised that the value of a mobile phone is not solely vested in the transmission technology protected by UMTS and LTE patents.
-However, the transmission technology does significantly affect the value of the device as a whole.
-Even a good camera is of far less interest to the user in the absence of the ability to receive and send photos over the mobile network.
+The court disregarded the objection that only the smallest sellable unit must be used as the basis for calculating royalties.
+In this regard, the court recognised that the value of a mobile phone is not solely vested in the transmission technology protected by Universal Mobile Telecommunications Service and long-term evolution patents.
+The transmission technology does significantly affect the value of the entire device.
+Even a good camera is of little interest to the user if the phone cannot receive and send photos over the mobile network.

 FRAND as a corridor

-A further central consideration of the judgment is that a FRAND licence always inhabits a certain bandwidth.
-Against this background, the court accorded great significance to the willingness of the patent owner to negotiate over the terms offered and thereby situated itself in the context of earlier Dutch case law.
+A further consideration of the judgment is that a FRAND licence always inhabits a certain bandwidth.
+Against this background, the court accorded great significance to the willingness of the patent owner to negotiate the terms being offered.

-Based on this willingness to negotiate on the part of the SEP owner, the court then rejected a whole series of detailed objections with which the mobile phone manufacturer attempted to represent the offer of an agreement as not FRAND.
-According to the court, all of these points could have been discussed in the negotiations.
-Therefore, in light of the willingness to negotiate, the fact that the SEP owner staked out in its offer a position that was favourable to it was insufficient to reject the offer as unreasonable.
+Based on the SEP owner’s willingness to negotiate, the court rejected a series of objections from the mobile phone manufacturer according to which the offer was not FRAND.
+The court found that these points could have been discussed in the negotiations.
+Therefore, the fact that the SEP owner presented an offer favourable to itself was insufficient to reject the offer as unreasonable.

-The judgment of the High Court of England and Wales concerning FRAND licences in Unwired Planet v Huawei differs significantly from the approach taken by the courts in the Netherlands and Germany.
-In this case, the issue was whether two different licence rates for mobile telecommunications patents were FRAND.
+The judgment of the High Court of England and Wales concerning FRAND licences in Unwired Planet v Huawei differed from the approach taken by the courts in the Netherlands and Germany.
+That said, the judgment handed down in October 2018 by the Court of Appeal indicates a degree of convergence between the different bodies of case law.
+In this case, the issue was whether two different royalty rates for mobile telecommunications patents were FRAND.

-In calculating the royalty that is FRAND, the court looks first and foremost to comparable licensing agreements.
-Here it is necessary to break down these agreements into comparable parameters (eg, by converting a one-time payment into ongoing royalties).
-The court also undertakes a calculation starting from the number of licensed patents and the calculation of their share of the totality of patents declared to be standard-relevant, but it regards this more as a cross-check to compare with other licensing agreements.
-As a result, the High Court arrived at royalties that were significantly closer to the offers by the SEP users (even if higher) than those of the patent owner.
+In calculating the royalty that is FRAND, the Court of Appeal has confirmed the approach of the first instance.
+Comparable licence agreements remain an important indicator for calculating FRAND royalties.
+It is necessary to break down these agreements into comparable parameters (eg, by converting a one-time payment into running royalties).
+The court also calculates from the number of licensed patents and their share of the number of patents declared essential to the standard, but it regards this as more of a cross-check.

 In light of the large number of cases and the high productivity of the courts, this depiction would actually have to be updated on a monthly basis.
-Pending the next judgments from the highest courts, however, we can state the following: anyone interested primarily in the content of a FRAND judgment should look to the English and Dutch decisions.
-For negotiating behaviour in the run-up to the judicial proceedings, the German decisions offer a cornucopia of aspects that are worthy of consideration from both patent owners and patent users.
+However, pending the next judgments from the highest courts, anyone interested primarily in the content of a FRAND judgment should look to the English and Dutch decisions.
+For negotiating behaviour in the run-up to the judicial proceedings, the German decisions offer a cornucopia of aspects that are worthy of consideration by both patent owners and users.